Codeinwp/tweet-old-post/readme.txt

 - Minimum age of post to be eligible for tweet - This allows you to set how old your post should be in order to be eligible for the tweet.
 - Categories to omit from tweets - This will protect posts from the selected categories from being tweeted.

+== Upgrade Notice ==

+= 8.0 =
+8.0 is a major update.
+Make sure you will test it on a testing site before as well as backup your site before upgrading.